Piquet

 Piquet (/pɪˈkɛt/; [pikɛ]) is an early 16th-century plain-trick card game for two players that became France's national game.
 David Parlett calls it a "classic game of relatively great antiquity... still one of the most skill-rewarding card games for two" but one which is now only played by "aficionados and connoisseurs."
+Historically also known as Sant or Saunt from the French Cent.